 (Match Play Day)

 With the threat of the weather, there weren’t too many people out there, but we teed off as a twosome around 9:30 and finished about 1:15, so a nice 3:45 round and we finished just before the rain started to come down a bit.
 We didn’t run into another group until about halfway through the back nine, so it was a great pace, especially for the match play scenario.

 This was my first time playing the course and I really enjoyed the layout.
 Lots of fun elevation changes (especially on the back nine) and a good variety of hole designs.
-Mix of different lengths, doglegs, etc. The fairways were in pretty rough shape, though.
-Tee boxes OK.
-Greens were in really nice shape.
-Fast and hard to read the breaks.
+There’s a nice mix of different lengths, doglegs, etc. The fairways were in pretty rough shape, though.
+The tee boxes were just OK.
+The greens were in really nice shape—fast and hard to read the breaks.
 The fairways were mostly horrible.
-Very patchy and clumpy.
-Lies either on super thin hardpan or in a clump of taller grass.
+They were very patchy and clumpy.
+The lies were either on super-thin hardpan or in a clump of taller grass.
 Looks like they haven’t mowed all week and the overseeding grass is not coming in consistently.
 Front nine fairways were worse than the back nine.
 The back ones were a little better conditioned.
 The rough was pretty lush and consistent, but the fairways were pretty sketchy.
-Bunkers were also in great shape.
+The bunkers were in great shape.

 And, of course, there was a match on the line between me and lotrgolfer48…

 After playing so well the day before at Arrowood, nothing quite went as well at Glen Ivy.
 Perhaps it was a bit of nerves in my first ever match with a guy I didn’t know or my game was just off a bit.
 Or, perhaps he was just really, really good and I didn’t stand a chance against the defending Champ.
 I did get 13 strokes against him, but I did not take much advantage of them.